- Purchase the complete Expat Arrivals Seoul Guide (PDF)

 Public transport in Seoul

 Expats will easily be able to take advantage of integrated public transit in Seoul.
-Commuters are able to get almost anywhere in the city using the subway and buses.
-They're also able to take advantage of initiatives such as the rechargeable T-money card, which offers lower rates than purchasing single-ticket rides and can be used on Seoul's metro and bus systems.
+Commuters can get to almost anywhere in the city using the subway and buses.
+They can also take advantage of initiatives such as the rechargeable T-money card, which offers lower rates than purchasing single-ticket rides and can be used on Seoul's metro and bus systems.

 Metro